EurekaDevSecOps/scan-action/README.md

 </div>

 **Scan your code for security vulnerabilities with [Radar CLI](https://github.com/EurekaDevSecOps/radarctl)** — the unified AppSec orchestration tool that runs multiple security scanners.
-Get visibility into what security vulnerabilities exist in your code.
-Optionally block deployments and manage vulnerabilities in a central location by uploading aggregated results to Eureka ASPM or GitHub Advanced Security.
+Gain visibility into security vulnerabilities across your codebase, and optionally block deployments or manage aggregated results in a central platform such as Eureka ASPM or other vulnerability management tools.

 This GitHub Action lets you run Radar CLI directly in your CI/CD pipeline.
 Detect secrets, dependency vulnerabilities, insecure code patterns, and configuration issues — all in one step.